zillionsapp/core/README.md

-# Zillion Core - Scalable Node.js Trading Bot
+# Zillions Core - Scalable Node.js Trading Bot

-**Zillion Core** is a professional-grade, scalable, and modular trading bot engine built with Node.js, TypeScript, and a Hexagonal Architecture.
+**Zillions Core** is a professional-grade, scalable, and modular trading bot engine built with Node.js, TypeScript, and a Hexagonal Architecture.
 It is designed to be exchange-agnostic, strategy-pluggable, and production-ready with built-in risk management and structured logging.

 ---